himmetsepik/student-management-system-sql/README.md

 ## 📌 Project Features

 - Create and manage a SQL Server database
-- Design relational tables
+- Design relational database tables
-- Define Primary Key and Foreign Key relationships
+- Define primary key and foreign key relationships
 - Insert sample data
 - Perform basic and intermediate SQL queries
-- Use JOIN, GROUP BY, ORDER BY, WHERE and aggregate functions
+- Use JOIN, GROUP BY, ORDER BY, WHERE, and aggregate functions

 ## 🛠 Technologies